You may not give them much thought, but those sensors at the bottom of your garage door impact how your garage door opener works.

 - Preventing you and your family from entrapment or severe injuries, especially if your garage has a steel door

 - Small children and pets running in and out of the house can inadvertently collide with a closing or opening door.
-Sensors lower the risk of harm.
+Garage door sensors lower the risk of harm.

 Common Issues with Garage Door Sensors

-If the sensors haven’t experienced a significant failure, you should be able to quickly troubleshoot them and get them working in no time.
+If the garage door sensors haven’t experienced a significant failure, you should be able to quickly troubleshoot them.
+It’s often possible to get them working in only a few minutes.